Okinawa Day Trip Without a Car: Best Routes, Bus Tours & Private Drivers

 Churaumi Aquarium is the anchor of many Okinawa day trips.
 The main draw is the large Kuroshio Sea tank with whale sharks, manta rays, and other marine life.
 Many visitors plan the entire day around getting here, often deciding whether a guided Churaumi Aquarium tour from Naha is the easiest way to visit without a car.

-Allow enough time for the aquarium itself and the surrounding Ocean Expo Park area.
-As of 2026, general adult admission to Churaumi Aquarium is JPY 2,180, but prices and ticket rules can change, so check whether your bus tour or private tour includes admission before comparing options.
+Allow enough time for both the aquarium itself and the surrounding Ocean Expo Park area.
+Aquarium admission rules and prices can change, so check whether your bus tour or private tour includes admission before comparing options.

 Stop 5: American Village